Academic Year Workshops

 Lunch is included with the cost of registration.

-This workshop is being made financially accessible by a discount for any current, future or retired music educator at any grade level, in private or public school setting.
+This workshop is being made financially accessible by a discount for any current music educator, at any grade level in a public or private school setting.

 Ready to get started?